Skip to Content

 Back to top

-How Do You Treat Chordoma?
+How Do You Treat Chordoma Tumors?

-• Incontinence (loss of bowel or bladder control).
+• Incontinence - loss of bowel or bladder control.

 • Loss of sensation in the groin area.